EugenCoda/bookTracker/readme.md

 - Missing image avatar for authors and books
 - My books - links for All, Read, In Progress and Wishlist - styled
 - More responsive on mobile(e.g. the book lists)
+- Added timestamps for users

 TODO:

 - social networks
-- responsive on mobile - date picking
 - sorting and filtering lists
 - charts with progress, targets etc.